How To Make A Hot Toddy

 What is a hot toddy?

 The name alone is enough to evoke thoughts of cozy nights in.
 With a mix of booze (whisky, bourbon or brandy will do), honey, lemon, hot water and a hint of spice (think cinnamon or cloves), a hot toddy makes for a soothing, and easy-to-assemble cocktail.
 According to The Telegraph, this wintertime elixir, with roots in Scotland, originated in the 18th century as a way to mask the taste of unpalatable raw Scotch (sugar, dates, saffron, mace, nuts and cinnamon apparently did the trick).
-Now, many down hot toddies to ease unpleasant cold and flu symptoms.

-Just holding a steaming bevvie when you’re sick can make you feel better (amen for the placebo affect).
-But, as The Smithsonian Magazine explains, even though booze might not be the best thing to consume if you’re really sick, the ingredients in a hot toddy (lemon, honey and hot water) might actually help ease symptoms like a sore throat or nasal congestion.
-Tea with honey and lemon would work, too.

-Even if you’re not feeling under-the-weather, a hot toddy makes for a delightful after dinner drink, especially if your plans include bingeing season three of everyone’s favourite royal drama, The Crown.
+A hot toddy makes for a delightful after dinner drink, especially if your plans include bingeing season four of everyone’s favourite royal drama, The Crown.

 How to make a hot toddy